haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Shortsword.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.
 Heavy Crossbow.
 Ranged Weapon Attack: +3 to hit, range 100/400 ft., one target.
 Hit: 6 (1d10 + 1) piercing damage.
 Fire Breath (Recharge 5–6).
 The veteran exhales fire in a 15-foot cone.
 Each creature in that area must make a DC 15 Dexterity saving throw, taking 24 (7d6) fire damage on a failed save, or half as much damage on a successful one.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 321

 Speed 50 ft.
 STR DEX